Code Collaboration using GitHub

 $ git branch -a

-We will use remotes/upstream/master to keep track of new changes that happen upstream that we do not have in our local master.
+We will use remotes/upstream/main to keep track of new changes that happen upstream that we do not have in our local main.

 Developing a new feature - creating branches